Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 <br>

 -   ## Typography
     -   All headers are in Raleway and Josefin font is the main font used throughout the  website with Sans Serif as the fallback font .
-Both fonts are attractive and reflective of the brand.Dancing Script has been used in the cover text on the hero image. - - Minimum font size used across the site is  16px to ensure all text is clearl and visible based on [The Responsive Website font guidelines](https://learnui.design/blog/mobile-desktop-website-font-size-guidelines.html).
+Both fonts are attractive and reflective of the brand.Dancing Script has been used in the cover text on the hero image.Minimum font size used across the site is  16px to ensure all text is clearl and visible based on [The Responsive Website font guidelines](https://learnui.design/blog/mobile-desktop-website-font-size-guidelines.html).
 <br>
 <br>